Raelene Sharp (barrister)

 Raelene Sharp is an Australian barrister.
-She was solicitor appointed as the Director of the Office of the Commonwealth Director of Public Prosecutions in December 2023.
-Sharp's diverse work has seen her advise and act in domestic and international investigative and regulatory matters, including in Lebanon for the United Nations.
+She was appointed as the Director of Public Prosecutions in December 2023.
+The Director is the head of the Office of the Commonwealth Director of Public Prosecutions.
+Sharp's diverse work has seen her advise and act in domestic and international investigative, regulatory and criminal matters, including in Lebanon for the United Nations.

 Sharp's formal qualifications include degrees from Monash University, the University of Melbourne and Leiden University.
-Sharp completed her articles at the Victorian Victorian Office of Public Prosecutions in 2000.
+Sharp completed her articles at the Victorian Office of Public Prosecutions in 2000.